CarinaAJ/ms1-aurora-borealis/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 In the GitHub repository, navigate to the Settings tab.
 On the left-hand side under ‘Code and automation’, select ‘Pages’ and from the source section drop-down menu, select the Master Branch.

-Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+Once the master branch has been selected, the page will be automatically refresh with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - https://carinaaj.github.io/ms1-aurora-borealis/

 # Credits

-I faced many challenges during this project and before I go into further details I wanted to thank the Slack community for all their great support and my Mentor Martina for her amazing support and helpful tips to take this project off the ground. 😃
+I faced many challenges during this project and before I go into further details I wanted to thank the Slack community for all their great support and my Mentor [Martina](https://www.linkedin.com/in/martinaterlevic/) for her amazing support and helpful tips to take this project off the ground. 😃

 As a starting point I looked at the Love Running project and took inspiration for the header, hero banner and footer.